 6th aliya (7:42-71) The description of the leader's offerings continues, outlining days 6 to 10.

 Each day a different Nasi, head of the tribe brought an offering, though the offering was identical each day.
-This repetition לעילוי נשמות Rabbi Dr. Aaron Baer z''l on his fourteenth yahrzeit (2 Iyar) and Rebbetzin Hannah Baer a''h on her first yahrzeit (29 Iyar) May their memory be blessed engages the commentators.
+This repetition engages the commentators.
 Perhaps this relates to the nature of leadership itself.
 Jonathan Sacks, z"l, occupied himself extensively with the notion of leadership.
 One of his dominant themes was the theme of service versus power.
-A Jewish leader serves his people.
+Jewish leadership is service, not power.
+The leader serves his people.
 And serves his G-d.
 Not himself.
 This is hammered home by the offerings of the Nasi.
 In offering to G-d, the Nasi is expressing that he is a servant of G-d and a servant of His people.
 The march to the Land will be demanding of these leaders.
 They need to affirm from the outset that they serve not themselves but their G-d and their people.